yousef-zayed/Vaultix/README.md

 python project.py
 ```

-The database file (`database.db`) is created automatically on first run.
+The database file (`vaultix.db`) is created automatically on first run.

 ---